You are here

 Planning for meal service:

-- Communicate to students, parents, and school administrators about how and where meals will be distributed
+- Communicate to students, parents, and school administrators about how meals will be served this school year

 - Train teachers how to record reimbursable meals if serving in the classroom